spencerteetaert/loin-feeder-robot/README.md

 :-------------------------:|:-------------------------:
 ![](/resources/images/figure_o.png)  |  ![](/resources/images/figure_i.png)

+* frame_handler.py contains functionality to handle frames as produced by a triggered camera.
+Given two images, and some time between them, the script identifies their location and produces the required motion profiles to achieve the desired path.
 * graphing_tools.py contains a class to thread the graphing process.
 * path_runner.py contains a class to thread the path finder.
 * path.py (Not in use) contains a path finding algorithm based off existing "safe paths".